Florence Cushman

-Florence Cushman (1860–1940) was an American astronomer specializing in stellar classification at the Harvard College Observatory who worked on the Henry Draper Catalogue.
+Florence Cushman (1860–1940) was an American astronomer specializing in stellar classification working with Edward Pickering and Annie Jump Cannon at the Harvard College Observatory.
+Her classifications of stars contributed to the Henry Draper Catalogue.

 This photo was taken in 1918.
 It is a picture called "paper doll" in which Harvard Computers are shown holding hands.
 Left to right: Ida E. Woods, Evelyn Leland, Florence Cushman, Grace Brooks, Mary Vann, Henrietta Swan Leavitt, Mollie O'Reilly, Mabel Gill, Alta Carpenter, Annie Jump Cannon, Dorothy Block, Arville Walker, Frank E. Hinckley (telescope operator), Edward King (chief of stellar photography).

 Life

 Florence was born in Boston, Massachusetts, and received her early education at Charlestown High School, where she graduated in 1877.
 In 1888, she began work at the Harvard College Observatory as an employee of Edward Pickering, observing and classifying stars.
 Florence was one of the "Harvard Computers" who worked under Pickering and, following his death in 1919, Annie Jump Cannon.
 Her classifications of stellar spectra contributed to Henry Draper Catalogue between 1918 and 1934.
 She stayed as an astronomer at the Observatory until 1937 and died January 30, 1940, at the age of 80.